-Bargaining power is not the only mechanism that could generate the heterogeneous treatment effects apparent in Table 6.
+Bargaining power is not the only mechanism that could generate the observed effects in Table 6.
 When thinking about alternatives, the negative ATM effect for relatively disadvantaged individuals is particularly useful for winnowing down competing theories.
 Many mechanisms could rationalize a null effect of ATM cards, but it is more difficult to explain why the ATM card would be viewed as a disamenity for some group.
-One possibility would be if ATM cards made it difficult to guard money against people in participants' social networks more broadly.25 Recall that the ATM card randomization was conducted when the couples were sitting together, so card receipt was observable to spouses, but not to others.
-Thus, individuals facing pressure from non-spouses - or "other-control" problems, in the terminology of Brune et al. (2013) - could have thrown the ATM card away or kept it secret.
+One possibility would be if ATM cards made it difficult to guard money against people in participants' social networks more broadly.24 Recall that the ATM card randomization was conducted when the couples were sitting together, so card receipt was observable to spouses, but not to others.
+Thus, individuals facing pressure from non-spouses could have thrown the ATM card away or kept it secret.
 In contrast, it may have been difficult for an individual to simply dispose of the card if it was of interest to his or her spouse.

-Another possibility is that my heterogeneous treatment effects are actually driven by self-control problems.
+Another possibility is that the effects are actually driven by self-control problems.
 I argue that this is unlikely for two reasons.
-First, allowing for heterogeneous treatment effects with respect to patient now-impatient later and impatient now-patient later preference reversals has no impact on my bargaining power results (Table 6, column 3).
-One concern here is that my time inconsistency measures are imperfect (and noisy) proxies of self control problems.
+First, allowing for heterogeneous treatment effects with respect to patient now-impatient later and impatient now-patient later preference reversals has no impact on my results (Table 6, column 3).
+One concern here is that the time inconsistency measures are imperfect proxies of self control problems.
 This is particularly true since I used a front-end-delay method to elicit time preferences.
-Thus individuals never had to contend with the possibility of receiving cash immediately, which may be a more relevant measure of time inconsistency in this context.
-However, I do find that individuals married to hyperbolic discounters are significantly less likely to agree with their spouse about how much to save at endline.
+Thus individuals never had to contend with the possibility of receiving cash immediately, which may be a more relevant measure of time inconsistency.
+However, I find that individuals married to hyperbolic discounters are significantly less likely to agree with their spouse about how much to save at endline.
 These individuals also report less agreement about how much to spend on temptation goods for the spouse.
 This suggests that my baseline proxy has some ability to identify present biased individuals.
-Second, it is not clear why bargaining power should be correlated with present bias, especially in my sample.
-First, there is no indication that this is the case in my data.
-More broadly, I am not aware of other papers that estimate bargaining power differences in time inconsistency, but other work in developing countries has found no evidence that women are substantially more likely to be present biased than men.26
+Second, bargaining power is not correlated with present bias in my sample.
+More broadly, other work has found no evidence that women are substantially more likely to be present biased than men.25